 To apply, please fill out the Priscilla L. Parker Application Form also located in the Priscilla Parker Package.

 On-campus scholarship auditions are held annually.
-Consult the Priscilla L. Parker 2013 Information Sheet for specific details.
+Consult the Priscilla L. Parker 2014 Information Sheet in the Prisiclla Schoarship 2014 Packet for specific details.
 Videotaped auditions are accepted, but applicants are strongly urged to attend the on-campus auditions.
 The on-campus audition process allows applicants to get to know Rollins in general and the Department of Theatre and Dance in particular.
 Applicants meet for mini classes, lunch with current students, dinner with faculty and Theatre students, and a question and answer session with the Director of Theatre, attend Main Stage and Second Stage productions, and meet formally and informally with current Theatre majors.
 All on-campus applicants are interviewed by the full Theatre and Dance faculty during the on-campus audition weekend.
 A detailed itinerary for the on-campus audition weekend is provided to applicants after the required paperwork is received.

 Applicants should prepare two contrasting monologues totaling 3 minutes.